Howlinmoon/SalienCheat/README.md

    4. Find `;extension=curl` and remove the semicolon
    5. Save as `php.ini`
 2. Extract the contents of this script to the same folder
+3. Open https://steamcommunity.com/saliengame/gettoken and save it as `token.txt` in same folder as `cheat.php`
-3. Run the script: `php cheat.php`
+4. Run the script: `php cheat.php`

 You can also provide token directly in CLI, to ease running multiple accounts: `php cheat.php aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`